donecollectively/community-credentials/src/pages/registry-guide.md

 #### Ideas for Credentials?

-If you're part of a team, organization or community who doesn't yet have such credentials, but you could benefit from having a digital credential, please list those too, as best you can.
+If you're part of a team, organization or community who doesn't yet have such credentials, but you could benefit from having contributors who'd hold such a credential, please list those too, as best you can.

 Imagine that people could acquire, and then use that credential within an application or program, thus connecting a human issuance process to digitally-authenticated activities within a dApp such as a voting system, DeFi protocol or other decentralized ecosystem application.

+If you want to experiment and discuss thing together, we'd suggest switching to Preprod for that exploration.
+When you're satisfied, just transfer your final version to mainnet.
+This is a safe place to try things on for size.